dappforce/subsocial-docs/docs/basics/content-staking/Overview.md

 Total amount of points possible = (10,000 + 90,000) x 70 = 7,000,000

 Alice's points = 10,000 x 70 = 70,000

 Bob's points = 90,000 x 10 = 900,000

 Combined, Alice and Bob used 970,000 points, out of a possible 7,000,000.
 This is only 13.85% of the total possible, which will give them both a 4x boost to their rewards.
 In this example, Alice ends up benefiting because Bob did not like a full 70 posts.
+Note that if Bob had liked a full 70 posts, the multiplier would be 1x, and Alice's rewards would be lower, but Bob's would be higher, even without the multiplier.

 ![](../../../static/img/StakingRewardMultiplier.png)